 Why do legs feel tired and heavy during pregnancy?

-Many women suffer from heavy, tired or swollen legs during pregnancy.
-Altered hormonal balance, increased weight and additional blood in the body means veins have to work harder during pregnancy.
+Many women suffer from heavy, tired, or swollen legs during pregnancy.
+Altered hormonal balance, increased weight, and additional blood in the body means veins have to work harder during pregnancy.
 How much extra blood is produced?
-Close to 20 percent extra blood develops at the beginning of pregnancy.
+Close to 20 percent of extra blood develops at the beginning of pregnancy.

 Symptoms and development of venous stress

 Weight gain that occurs during pregnancy increases the pressure on the leg veins.
 The blood then flows more slowly back to the heart, especially through the leg veins.
 The vein dilation also leads to the venous valves no longer closing properly, which can cause the blood to flow back.
 In addition, fluid can leak through the blood backlog into the surrounding tissue, causing the legs and ankles to swell.
 As a result, varicose veins can form.